- Market deregulation

 - Tougher plant emissions standards

 - Changes in hydrological cycle

 I study how these changes alter the operations and financial outlook of electric power utilities, especially hydropower producers, and whether they ultimately have a cascading effect on water resources, environmental flows below dams, and by extension, river ecosystems.

 I am also interested in environmental financial risk management, i.e., the use of risk transfer agreements like insurance or derivatives to limit entities’ exposure to damaging weather or climate events.
 My research focuses on the financial exposure of electric power utilities to drought and the design of cost-effective mechanisms for hedging against this risk.

-My newest interest is in policies surrounding disruptive technology in the electric power industry, especially distributed generation and storage technologies, which have the potential to impact the conventional utility model itself.
+I also study policies surrounding disruptive technology in the electric power industry, especially distributed generation and storage technologies, which have the potential to impact the conventional utility model itself.

 Please feel free to navigate through the menu topics to learn more about different projects I have finished or am currently working on.

 Or click here to go back to Dr. Characklis’ group website